CE-LCI2015/Calculator/Documentation/README.md

 ##Conclusions

--The Object Oriented Paradigm increases the productivity of the programmer.
+- The Object Oriented Paradigm increases the productivity of the programmer.
--The Object Oriented Paradigm provides tools to generate abstract, undestandable, modular, polymorphic and reusable.
+- The Object Oriented Paradigm provides tools to generate abstract, undestandable, modular, polymorphic and reusable.
--To solve mathematical problems with programming languages increases the knowledge.
+- To solve mathematical problems with programming languages increases the knowledge.
--The Object Oriented Paradigm could slower because there is a tendency to spend more memory.
+- The Object Oriented Paradigm could slower because there is a tendency to spend more memory.

 ##Suggestions and recommendations